riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 The function takes in input the number of Pts at that dose (Pts), the number of DLT at that dose (DLT), the target toxicity (target, with default 0.3) and the cutoff for the probability (cutoff.eli, by default set to 0.95).
 Notes for me: It also uses the global variable cohortsize.

+### check_individual_posterior()
+The check_individual_posterior() is a function aimed to compute the posterior probbailty of a probability rv (conjugacy between Beta and Binomial).
+It computes then the probability of being over the toxicity limit (Neuen 0.35 >= 0.25.
+Currently changed to 0.35 >= 0.75).
+The function is used to check, by the arrival of new backfiling patient, the goodness of the posterior probability for the cohort and for the backfilling arms.
+The function returns a boolean variable that is T if the posterior is fine and it is F if the posterior is not fine.

 ### open_cose()

 The open_close() function is used to decide whether a specific dose should be open or closed for backfilling.
 This is done in in two steps: